 Journal of Geophysics is published under the scholar-publishers model, meaning authors do not surrender their copyright to us.
-Instead, and unlike corporate publishers like Elsevier or Springer Nature which resell the copyright to third-parties for up to $80,000 (per paper, per transaction!), the Journal of Geophysics authors share the copyright equally with this journal.
+Instead, and unlike corporate publishers like Elsevier or Springer Nature that resell copyright to third-parties for up to $80,000 (per paper, per transaction!), the Journal of Geophysics authors share the copyright equally with this journal.
 Therefore all the proceeds from reselling the copyright to third parties (corporate, academia, governments, military, and so on) are shared to equal parts (50% to the journal, 50% to the lead author).
 Under the Berne Convention, this protection is an inheritable right that lasts for as long as the rightsholder lives + 50 years.

 By submitting to this journal, the lead author, on behalf of all co-authors, grants permission to this journal to represent all co-authors in negotiating copyright sales and collecting proceeds.
 The lead author should negotiate with his/her co-authors the modalities of distributing the lead author's portion of the proceeds.
 Usually, this is per pre-agreed percentage of each co-author's contribution to creating the copyrighted work.

 The scholar-publishers model thus enables profit sharing with authors as well as all the involved in the academic publishing process: scientific editors, technical editors, external referees, staff.
 The only obstacle to scientists getting paid for their work (as artists, engineers, entrepreneurs, inventors, lawyers, and all other professionals, really) has been the existence of so-called academic publishers - private profiteers who enslaved some of the smartest people on this planet for personal gain. (more...)